 Filter Replacement Indicator | Yes | Yes |

-Filter Longevity | up to 12 months | 6-12 months |
+Filter Life | up to 12 months | 6-12 months |

-Power | 20W | 27W |
+Check out our power consumption calculator tool. | 20W | 27W |

-Working Modes | 3 – Sleep Mode, Auto Mode, and Turbo Mode | 3 – Automatic Mode, Sleep Mode, and Manual Mode |
+Number of Fan Speeds | 3 – Sleep Mode, Auto Mode, and Turbo Mode | 3 – Automatic Mode, Sleep Mode, and Manual Mode |

 Air Quality Indicator | Yes | Yes |

-Noise Levels | 41.8 – 62.8 dBA | 41.3 – 60.4 dBA |
+Noise Level (low – high) | 41.8 – 62.8 dBA | 41.3 – 60.4 dBA |

 Warranty | 2-year | 1-year |

-In-Depth Review | Philips Series 800 | Xiaomi 4 Compact |
+In-Depth Review | Philips Series 800 | XIaomi 4 Compact |

 Price | Check Price on Amazon | Check Price on Amazon |